sfholden3/mbta-route-python-app/readme.md

 where,
 <startStop> and <endStop> are the stop ids from the "shape" data from the MBTA API.
 You can get a list of the stop ids by runnining the following:
 python info.py -s
+You can get a connected dictionary between the routes utilized in Dijkstra's by running the following command: python info.py -g

 # Assumptions - Route Finding
 1. Shuttle routes are not included.
 These include the Alewife-Harvard shuttle that is included in the "shape" api request that is associated with the redline during construction.